Dr Joachim Ermer, Sanofi, Germany

 - Overview on EFPIA/PhRMA Paper and the proposed USP Chapter <1220>

-- Analytical Target Profile: Types, As focal point during the lifecycle, Potential regulatory flexibility
+- Analytical Target Profile: To Reportable value, Types of ATP (point estimate, statistical), - As focal point during the lifecycle, Potential regulatory flexibility, Regulatory situation, ICH Q12

 - Stage 1 – Method Design